Skip to main content

 Can I fix a weak term before apps?
 Yes.
 Model a repeat in the Repeat-course GPA recalculator and check payoff in the Grade-replacement ROI calculator.
 If allowed, model pass/fail with How pass/fail grades impact your GPA.

 What if I have incompletes or probation?
-Plan steps with GPA planning for incomplete grades and the Incomplete grades scenario planner.
+Plan steps with GPA planning for incomplete grades and the incomplete-grade guide.
 Read rules in Academic probation rules by state and A-student’s SAP guide.